BESPlaybook/BESPlaybook/docs/low-code/6-1-con-it.md

 [image here]

 _As you can see the complexity of the process model is more detailed with the modification of the award.
-These models are all based on the business rules set forth by laws, policy and goverenance of the contracting community._
+These models are all based on the business rules set forth by laws, policy and governance of the contracting community._